Odonon/ecamexam-latex-class/README.md

 ## The ecamexam.cls file

+The `ecamexam` class file is derived from the `exam` class available on CTAN.
+Therefore it uses the environnements defined in this parent class for typesetting questions.

 The `ecamexam.cls` file is the latex class file and therefore is the only file that needs to be modify.
 The files `template.tex` and `template_test_class.tex` should not be modified as they are Minimum Working Examples (MWE) and served as test files for the modification done in the class file.

 ## Macro implemented (2023/02/05)